 - Determine overall level of human immune cell engraftment by flow cytometry.

 Figure 1: Flow cytometry gating scheme.
 Peripheral blood is collected at 12 weeks post engraftment with human CD34+ HSCs and stained with antibodies to mouse and human CD45.
 Lymphocytes and granulocytes are gated by forward, and side scatter as shown, and the relative percent of human cells determined as hCD45+, mCD45-.In practice, there are many technical challenges to reliable production.
 Yet with well-defined production processes, it is possible to compare multiple engraftment runs and assess the impact of donor variability.
-For a more in-depth review about the state of immune system engrafted models, as well as further information on the technical aspects of HSC engraftment, download our white paper titled The Latest Advances in Cell and Tissue Engrafted Mice.

 In the first step, HSCs purified by para-magnetic enrichment are positively selected for the cell surface glycoprotein CD34.
 In addition to selection of CD34+ cells, a lineage depletion step to remove other non-HSC subsets, including T cells, is performed.
 Upon engraftment, the mice are maintained for 12 weeks while the human HSCs differentiate into subsets of immune cell lineages.
 At 12 weeks post engraftment, peripheral blood is collected and prepared for flow cytometry validation to determine the relative percent of mouse vs. human cells.
 An example of the flow cytometry gating strategy used to determine engraftment efficiency is shown in figure 1.